Home

 TOC Example

-Healthy profit margins are a sign of a buoyant business – but are they the best metric when determining success in the furniture sector?
+Healthy profit margins are a sign of a buoyant furniture business – but how can companies achieve them?
 This article explores the concept of furniture profit margins, strategies to improve them, and how they compare to other business metrics.

 What are furniture profit margins?

 Furniture profit margins are the net gains made from furniture sales after factoring in total expenses.
-They are calculated in two ways: gross profit margins and net profit margins.
+They are calculated in two ways: gross profit margin and net profit margin.

 1. Gross profit margin